lykmapipo/irina/README.md

 ## TODO
-- [ ] Plugin mongoose-hidden and timestamp into use schema
+- [ ] Plugin mongoose-hidden,autopopulate and timestamp into use schema
+- [ ] Autopulate specified path when fetch user
+- [ ] Test registering without email and password for crypto errors
+- [ ] Make sure empty password are not used in registration

 ## Licence